-Trump on mission to sell US overseas as Senate trial resumes
+Trump tells business leaders of ‘spectacular’ US economy

 Trump denies any wrongdoing and argues that Democrats want to remove him from office because they know they can’t deny him reelection in November.
 Trump would be forced to leave office if convicted, but the Republican-controlled Senate is expected to acquit him.

-Trump said he would attend the Davos forum despite the awkward timing because he wants to encourage businesses to come back to the U.S.

-“Our country is the hottest country anywhere in the world,” he said at the White House last week.
-“There’s nothing even close.
-I’ll be meeting the biggest business leaders in the world, getting them to come here.”

 The White House has not named any of the business leaders Trump is set to meet with.
-But he is scheduled to hold talks with the leaders of Iraq, Pakistan, Switzerland and Iraq’s self-governing Kurdish region, as well as the forum’s founder, the White House said.
+But he is scheduled to hold talks Tuesday and Wednesday with the leaders of Iraq, Pakistan, Switzerland and Iraq’s self-governing Kurdish region, as well as the forum’s founder, the White House said.

 Trump also will have his first meeting with the new European Commission president, Ursula von der Leyen, the first woman to hold the position.